-Social media is now a key part of any educator's digital marketing strategy in order to raise brand awareness, drive student engagement and be an authority that students go to when they require assistance, reassurance or answers.
+Social media is now a key part of any educator's digital marketing strategy in order to raise brand awareness, drive student engagement and be an authority that students go to when they require assistance, reassurance, or answers.

-The key is to create content that resonates and curate imagery that showcases your institution best.
+The key is to create great content that resonates and curate imagery that showcases your institution best.
 Also, don't underestimate the power of blogs - from faculty and user-generated from students and alumni - using simple platforms such as WordPress and Medium which can be used to grow your brand through content marketing.

 This boosts organic search rankings, which may make a big difference when students are researching different college options.